Cecil Andrews Clontarf Academy

 RELATIONSHIP BETWEEN THE SCHOOL & CLONTARF ACADEMY

-- The School is responsible for the education program of the students – we assist by providing a program that targets attendance and engagement.
+- The College is responsible for the education program of the students – we assist by providing a program that targets attendance and engagement.

 - We are an inclusive program and will endeavour to work with all boys regardless of degree of disadvantage/advantage.